klaaspieter/KPUIKit/README.md

-KPUIKit is a collection of controllers and associated views that make it easier to handle complex single window applications.
+KPUIKit is a Cappuccino framework that makes it easier to handle complex single window applications.

 ### Installation